Minimally Invasive Lumbar Decompression

 PILD is considered a safe procedure.
 Complications during PILD are rare because it’s so minimally invasive.

 - Blood loss

 - Herniated disc

 Visit iRISE Spine and Joint for PILD

-If you’ve been diagnosed with spinal stenosis, you may be able to benefit from PILD in Miami.
+If you’ve been diagnosed with spinal stenosis, you may be able to benefit from PILD.

 Our surgeons at iRISE Spine and Joint can examine your condition and determine if PILD can treat your pain.
 Contact us now to begin.